omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

         - not necessary anyway

 Functionality to add:
+- when creating update views and delete views make sure the view calls the proper update functions on each model because I took them out of the save functions.
 - modify result delete method so it calls update_times completed on instance
 - give available dates to schedule form and create result form
         - create result should only have past